rameshdurga83/NFT-market-place/README.md

 # nft-marketplace

+This application is to see the different NFTs and mint new NFTs using the URL.
+Even thought there is a download button, NFT image can not be downloaded.

+The Application is build using:
+1. Solidity
+2. React js
+3. Web3 js

 Please run npm install on the terminal to download the appropriate packages already defined to the package.json file.
 Make sure you are in the source file.